 For a free legal consultation with a truck accidents lawyer serving Boca Raton, call 833-552-7274

 We will Identify the Liable Parties in a Boca Raton Truck Accident

 While it’s not possible to guarantee a successful outcome in every case, our experience representing victims of truck accidents means representation that is passionate, dedicated, and capable of getting you justice.

-Where does the liability fall in a truck accident?
 The answer is not always obvious.
 When addressing the issue of liability, several factors come into play.
-A study by the Federal Motor Carrier Safety Association (FMCSA) stated that the drivers of trucks involved in an accident are ten times more likely to cause an accident than weather, vehicle performance, or road conditions.
-While this is often the case, the following can also be held liable:
+A study by the Federal Motor Carrier Safety Association (FMCSA) stated that the drivers of trucks involved in an accident are 10 times more likely to cause an accident than the weather, vehicle performance, or road conditions.
+While this is often the case, the following parties can also be held liable: